getsnug/20TimeCNC/readme.md

 * Computer with a USB port
 ## Installing Arduino AF Libraries:
 1. Open the Arduino IDE
-2. From the toolbar select Toos>Manage Libraries
+2. From the toolbar select Toos>Manage Libraries(Figure 1)
 3. Type Adafruit Motor Shield V2 into the search bar
 4. Click install
 ## Files: